elastic/elastic-agent-gcp-kubernetes-app/docs/installation.md

 - Kibana Username; user name to connect to Kibana;
 - Kibana Fleet Password; password to connect to Kibana;
 - Kibana Host; URL to connect to Kibana;
-- Container resource request - CPU; the requested container CPU, depends on use case;
+- Container resource request - CPU; the requested container CPU, depends on use case; more information are available in our [Elastic Agent installation - minimum requirements documentation][2];
-- Container Resource Request - Memory; the requested container memory, depends on use case.
+- Container Resource Request - Memory; the requested container memory, depends on use case; more information are available in our [Elastic Agent installation - minimum requirements documentation][2].

 Once the application is installed it should automatically enroll in Fleet.